BlendedSiteGenerator/blended-blog/README.md

 The *About Me* section is based off of whatever you have {website_description_long} set to in your config.py file.

-If you want to add a post image, it must be a JPg (.jpg) and is must have the same name as the post file ex. `getting-started.jpg`.
+If you want to add a post image, it must be a JPG (.jpg) and is must have the same name as the post file ex. `getting-started.jpg`.
 Also, it must be placed in the `templates/assets/img/` folder.

 The home page: